murratdemirr/slugger/README.md

 Notice: You can run this application as multiple instances.

-for more information about rest services look at the below link
+Each API provides swagger service documentation.
+For more information about rest services look at the below link

 http://localhost:8085/edge/api/v1/swagger-ui.html